DjangoGirls/tutorial/en/intro_to_command_line/README.md

 ```
 <!--endsec-->

 This little command will create a folder with the name `practice` on your desktop.
-You can check if it's there just by looking on your Desktop or by running a `ls` or `dir` command!
+You can check if it's there by looking on your Desktop or by running a `ls` or `dir` command!
 Try it. :)

 > PRO tip: If you don't want to type the same commands over and over, try pressing the `up arrow` and `down arrow` on your keyboard to cycle through recently used commands.